Winipedia/winipedia_utils/README.md

 - `.pre-commit-config.yaml` - Pre-commit hook configuration
 - `.gitignore` - Git ignore rules (assumes you added one on GitHub before.)
 - `pyproject.toml` - Project configuration with Poetry settings
-- `.github/workflows/release.yaml` - Release workflow
+- `.github/workflows/release.yaml` - Release workflow (Creates a release on GitHub when oushing to main)
-- `.github/workflows/publish.yaml` - Publishing workflow
+- `.github/workflows/publish.yaml` - Publishing workflow (Publishes to PyPI when a release is created by the release workflow)
 - `py.typed` - PEP 561 marker for type hints
 - `experiment.py` - For experimentation (ignored by git)
 - `test0.py` - Test file with one empyt test (so that initial tests pass)